Understanding Your Small Business Balance Sheet

 What Is a Balance Sheet for a Small Business?

 A balance sheet is a snapshot of your company’s financial state.
 A balance sheet will show your company’s assets, liabilities, and equity.

-Although you can update a balance sheet at any time, many businesses prepare them after a set reporting period to assess their financial health before taking on additional debt or to set earning goals for their existing business.
+Although you can update a balance sheet any time, many businesses prepare them after a set reporting period to assess their financial health before taking on additional debt or to develop earning goals for their existing business.
 A successful business uses a balance sheet in conjunction with its income statement and cash flow statement, gaining the insights needed to make informed financial decisions.

 How to Read a Balance Sheet

 To fully understand your company’s financial performance, let’s look at some key terms that you’ll find on a sample balance sheet: